-Criteria Standards Fail standard Pass standard High standard Punctuality ctuality The team member The team member arrives late without a occasions, the team arrives on time to every TBL session, or valid reason to TBL member arrives on sessions on more than time to TBL sessions, or has a valid reason to be one or two occasions has a valid reason to be late. late.
+Criteria Standards Fail standard Pass standard High standard Punctuality The team member Except for one or two The team member arrives late without a occasions, the team arrives on time to valid reason to TBL member arrives on every TBL session, or sessions on more than time to TBL sessions, or has a valid reason to be one or two occasions has a valid reason to be late. late.
 Valuable contribution The team members The team member The team member provides no or little provides some valuable provides creative and valuable input at TBL contributions at TBL useful ideas at TBL sessions. sessions. sessions.
 Facilitates discussion The team member pays The team member pays The team member little attention to the attention to ideas from recognizes the rest of the team. other team members. strengths of individual team members and incorporates the best ideas for the benefit of the team.